-Gwalior Fort is referred to as the pearl amongst fortresses in India as proclaimed by the Mughal conqueror Babur.
+As per Mughal conqueror Babur, Gwalior Fort is the pearl amongst fortresses in India.
 The Gwalior Fort is one of the most impenetrable fortresses that has no match in the whole of North and South India.
-It is a tourist spot, indubitably, worth visiting.
-The Gwalior Fort history is known for its rich past and stands at the peak of architectural grandeur.
+So, It is a tourist spot, indubitably, worth visiting.
+Moreover, the Gwalior Fort is known for its rich past and stands at the peak of architectural grandeur in history.

-Gwalior Fort in Madhya Pradesh is an incredible place in central India which is situated on the head of a vast rocky mountain whose regal surrounding makes the fort stand out from the rest.
-Its identity and architecture have a name of its own, evidence suggests that the fort has survived since the 6th Century.
+Gwalior Fort in Madhya Pradesh is an incredible place in central India.
+It stands on the head of a vast rocky mountain whose regal surrounding makes the fort stand out from the rest.
+And, also its identity and architecture have a name of their own.
+Evidence also suggests that the fort has survived since the 6th Century.

 A remarkable fact about Gwalior fort is that the oldest reference to the digit ‘zero’ has been found in the form of a carving inside a temple.

 The construction of the Gwalior Fort took place in two sections, in two different time periods.
 Thus, this architectural marvel has interesting tales attached to it.
 Several dynasties brimming with pride then, succumbing to defeat followed by another of the once same mind narrate about themselves through the walls of the great fort.

 The Gwalior fort in Madhya Pradesh is surrounded by concrete walls of sandstone, enclosing three temples, six palaces, and several water tanks.
 It is truly a paragon of architectural marvel.
 The palaces here include the Man Mandir Palace, the Jahangir Mahal, the Gujari Mahal, the Karan Mahal and the Shah Jahan Mahal.